 Shows in Animal Kingdom’s Asia area

 I feel like this is the entertainment hub of Disney’s Animal Kingdom.
-From Bollywood dancers to the Up show, you’ll find lots of options at any time of day.
-The highlight of the shows in Disney’s Animal Kingdom, and what you may want to add to your one day itinerary here, is Rivers of Light.
+From Bollywood dancers to the Feathered Friends in Flight show, you’ll find lots of options at any time of day.
+A former highlight of the shows in Disney’s Animal Kingdom was Rivers of Light.
 This is an evening show and is reminiscent of World of Color in California Adventure or Fantasmic! in Disneyland.
 A series of boats, awesome music and high quality projections on walls of water make this a unique and fun night time event.

 Everybody told us that the Celebration of the Lion King would be our favorite show in Disney’s Animal Kingdom.
 Nope!
 Finding Nemo: the musical was it.
 Located between Asia and DinoLand USA, the theater was quite large and the stage could be seen well from anywhere, including seats far to the side or back.
 It is nice and cool on a hot afternoon and great for taking a load off your feet.